& Becca Badgett

 Growing Woolly Thyme

-Thyme is a member of the mint family and as tenacious and sturdy as other members of the group, so when planting woolly thyme, put it in an area where spread is desirable.
-Woolly thyme plants can be easily started from seed indoors or from small plugs that are readily available at your local nursery.
+Thyme is a member of the mint family and as tenacious and sturdy as other members of the group, so when planting woolly thyme, put it in an area where the spread is desirable.
+Woolly thyme plants can be easily started from seed indoors, or from small plugs that are readily available at your local nursery.
 Keep in mind, however, that those started from seed could take up to a year before they are ready for transplant outdoors.

 Woolly Thyme Care

 Once established, woolly thyme is drought resistant and care is minimal when plants are grown in soil with the right drainage.
 Woolly thyme ground cover may become snack food for aphids and spider mites.
 Protect it with frequent spraying of an organic horticultural soap.
-Other than that and the occasional supplemental watering in the hottest months, the herb is best ignored.
+Other than that, and the occasional supplemental watering in the hottest months, the herb is best ignored.
 It is almost a “plant it and forget it” type of herb.

 Learning how to grow woolly thyme successfully and how to properly care for woolly thyme will include clipping and trimming.
 Trim back edges of the woolly thyme plant to encourage it to grow thicker.
-Be sure to use the clippings for cooking, potpourri or in the bath.
+Be sure to use the clippings for cooking, potpourri, or in the bath.

-Hardy herbs are one of the best kept secrets for the novice gardener.
+Hardy herbs are one of the best-kept secrets for the novice gardener.
 Woolly thyme ground cover complements upright herbs and can help keep weeding to a minimum by shading out their seeds.
 Woolly thyme also grows well in mixed containers, cascading down the sides of the pot.
 Woolly thyme attracts pollinators too.
 In fact, bees will line up to sample the sweet flowers.